alexeyraspopov/layout-elements/README.md

 ## Rationale

-Abstraction on top of Flexbox for linear collections.
+Stack: abstraction on top of Flexbox for linear collections.
 No need to figure out `justify-content`/`align-items` values, etc.

+Scene: a useful layer to force aspect ratio of an element.

 ## Usage